johnktaylor/user_repository_service/README.md

     ```
 3. **Configure Settings:**
     - Create a `settings.yml` file by copying the provided `template_for_settings.yml` and updating it with your database, cryptographic, and RabbitMQ configurations.
-    - **Note:** Verify that your cryptographic key paths and RabbitMQ details are correct.
-Integration tests should be executed only in a non-production environment.
+    - **Important:** Ensure that your cryptographic key paths (including the `public_keys_dir`) and RabbitMQ settings are correctly configured.
+If applicable, also update the `encryption_key_path`.
 4. **Generate Cryptographic Keys:**
+    The repository uses RSA keys for signing messages and supports AES encryption derived from a Diffie-Hellman key exchange.
-    To generate all required cryptographic keys, run:
+    - To regenerate all signing keys, run:
       ```bash
-    python generate_keys.py --regenerate-all-keys
+      python generate_keys.py --regenerate-all-signing-keys
       ```
-    You can also perform individual key operations:
-    - **Regenerate only signing keys:**
+    - To delete all signing keys without regenerating them, run:
       ```bash
-      python generate_keys.py --regenerate-signing-keys-only
+      python generate_keys.py --delete-all-signing-keys
       ```
-    - **Regenerate only the encryption key:**
-      ```bash
-      python generate_keys.py --regenerate-encryption-key-only
-      ```
+    - You can also perform individual key operations as needed.
 5. **Initialize the Database:**
     ```bash
     mysql -u your_db_user -p < init.sql